SystemRage/py-kms/docs/Documentation.md

     </tbody>
 </table>

+#### OSPP
 The Office Software Protection Platform script (`ospp.vbs`) can help you to configure and test volume license editions of Office client products.
-You must open a command prompt by using administrator permissions and navigate to the folder that contains the 	script.
-The script is located in the folder of Office installation (`\Office14` for Office 2010, `\Office15` for Office
-2013 and `\Office16` for Office 2016): `%installdir%\Program Files\Microsoft Office\Office15`.
+You must open a command prompt by using administrator permissions and navigate to the folder that contains the mentioned script.
+The script is located in the folder of the Office installation (use `\Office14` for Office 2010, `\Office15` for Office 2013 and `\Office16` for Office 2016): `%installdir%\Program Files\Microsoft Office\Office15`.

-If you are running 32-bit Office on a 64-bit operating system, the script is located in the folder: `%installdir%\Program Files (x86)\Microsoft Office\Office15`.
+If you are running a 32-bit Office on a 64-bit operating system, the script is located in the folder: `%installdir%\Program Files (x86)\Microsoft Office\Office15`.

 Running _OSPP_ requires the `cscript.exe` script engine.
-To see the Help file, type the following command, and then press ENTER:
+To see the help file, type the following command, and then press ENTER:
 ```
 cscript ospp.vbs /?
 ```